asciidude/KekkerScript/README.md

 `print: hello`: print given parameters to console<br>
 `while variable <= 12.5`: while a condition is true, loop over body. newlines required for body<br>
 `<< mainfile >>`: comments are currently not very conventional, they will be transpiled but no spaces or symbols are allowed<br>
-`true/false`: these are boolean values, everyone knows what those are so i dont care to explain them
+`true/false`: these are boolean expression, everyone knows what those are so i dont care to explain them